 Today, Wayland's Smithy stands along the Ridgeway amongst a grove of beech trees.
 Although these were planted fairly recently, there is evidence that the area was wooded during earlier periods.
 The tomb we see today owes much of its appearance to the extensive restoration work conducted following the excavations of the early 1960s.

 The location alone is sufficient reason to visit Wayland's Smithy.
-The surrounding countryside may be a little bland and over-farmed, but there's still a sense of isolation and a reclusive ambience, creating a sympathetic setting for this Neolithic site.
+The surrounding countryside may be a little bland and over-farmed, but there's still a sense of seclusion and timelessness, which creates a sympathetic setting for this Neolithic gem.
 What did surprise me was the complete lack of people.
 I visited here on a fantastic sunny day and didn't see a single soul for the duration of my stay.
 Definitely one of Britain's finest ancient sites.